 There’s a recommended timeline but it’s easy to swap weeks and sometimes we skip if I’m just not feeling it.
 It’s zero pressure, and I am learning along with my kids because I knew so little about all the topics before this.

 We are basically learning to stop and observe what is in our own backyard at different times of the year through a new lens of wonder.

 Follow Lynn at Raising Little Shoots on Instagram to see how people are using her nature study!

 Other supplies for homeschooling

 A composition notebook for each kid, the kind with half a page to draw a picture and half to practice writing/copywork.
 For kids who can’t write much yet, remember it’s ok to write their words down for them!

-A portable speaker
+A portable speaker for music and audiobooks

 My 6.5 year old son listens to free audiobooks through the library… it’s made our quiet time so much better (for both of us).
 It’s also easy to now play music from anywhere in the house or even outside!

 I’m sure there’s a prettier way out there to display your kid’s art, but we use these clear hanging pockets also at the Dollar Store!
 Now she has to pick her favorites and she can swap them out as she likes.

 We’ve tried hanging string and clothespins too, which was cute but the pages ended up all curling a lot.